mikbe/commandable/README.markdown

     # do stuff

-I actually prefer to create a separate file for my Commandable configuration and load it in my apps main file in the `lib` directory.
-Just make sure you load the Commandable configuration file first.
+I actually prefer to create a separate file for my **Commandable** configuration and load it in my apps main file in the `lib` directory.
+Just make sure you load the **Commandable** configuration file first.
+For a complete example of this run `commandable widget [path]` and it will copy the example app to the directory you specify.

 ## In closing... ##

 One really cool thing about this design is you can extend another app and add your own command line controls without having to crack open their code.
-The other app doesn't even have to use commandable.
+The other app doesn't even have to use **Commandable**.
 You can just write your own methods that call the methods of the original program.

 I should also say the code is really, really ugly right now.
 Thats the very next thing I will be working on for this project.
 This is the "rough draft" version that works perfectly well but is very ugly code-wise.
 I needed to use it right now so am putting it out in beta.